 In a country where 95 per cent transactions happen through cash, withdrawing 85 per cent of the cash in circulation without preparing a proper road map and without printing enough cash for replacement, the government initiated a total chaos, which will eventually cast a gloomy shadow on the Indian economy.

-The impact of the demonetisation drive under the garb of Modi’s war against black money and rhetoric of transition to a cashless economy will not only jeopardise the living standards of the poor people of the country, where six states host more starving people than 26 sub-Saharan countries, but the drive will also affect the generic economic activities and lower the GDP growth, which each consecutive governments in the neo-liberal phase consider the yardstick of success.
+The impact of the demonetisation drive under the garb of Modi’s war against black money and rhetoric of transition to a cashless economy will not only jeopardise the living standard of the poor people of the country, where six states host more starving people than 26 sub-Saharan countries, but the drive will also affect the generic economic activities and lower the GDP growth, which each consecutive governments in the neo-liberal phase consider the yardstick of success.

-Unavailability of cash and the system of cash rationing will affect the demand curve for goods and services and will eventually create a bigger crisis, which can even engulf the rich and that is why capitalists like Adi Godrej or World Bank deputed economists like former Prime Minister Manmohan Singh or Nobel Laureate Amartya Sen are training their guns aggressively at the government.
+Unavailability of cash and the system of cash rationing will affect the demand curve for goods and services and will eventually create a bigger crisis, which can even engulf the rich and that is why capitalists like Adi Godrej or World Bank deputed economists like former prime minister Manmohan Singh or Nobel Laureate Amartya Sen are training their guns aggressively at the government.

 The claim of the Modi regime that bringing the money into the banking system will get rid of black money in circulation is a sheer nonsense, as the entire money laundering work is done digitally in the present era.
 The banks are an inalienable part of the money laundering process and the privately owned banks lead the rank and file of money launderers, most of whom either own shares of these banks or their holding companies or investing corporations.
 An ED investigation in 2015 reported the involvement of seven banks, ICICI, ING Vysya, Kotak Mahindra Bank, IndusInd Bank, Dhanlaxmi Bank, YES Bank, and DCB Bank, in a money laundering racket.